-You pay for all of the fuel that goes through the vehicle, and you get paid 25 cents for each kilometre that borrowers drive.
+The car owner pays for all the fuel that goes into the vehicle.
+They are reimbursed 25 cents for every kilometre the borrowers drive.

 The cost of fuel for the average medium car costs between 7c and 11c a kilometre, and the cost of servicing and tyre wear is approximately 6c and 12c a kilometre (source: RACV running costs guide).
-So your distance income should more than compensate you for the additional running costs of your car.
+So your distance income should more than compensate the owner for the additional running costs of their car.